mkdoc/mkcli/README.md

 > Define command line interfaces as markdown

-Creates a program definition from a markdown document and enables writing the program definition as JSON or javascript as well as creating man pages and help files for the program.
+Creates a program definition from a markdown document and writes the program definition as JSON.

+Generated program definitions may be converted to man pages and help files.

 ## Install